-ID REQUIREMENT WHERE ADDRESSED IN THIS PLAN communications action plans tailored to each stage of the construction program that focus on awareness and preparedness for upcoming impacts, with special attention to most vulnerable groups at each precinct targeted engagement for residents who may experience cumulative impacts engagement with the LALCs to incorporate local Indigenous community knowledge into engagement practices requirements for ongoing consultation with Transport for NSW, and the requirement to inform emergency services of changes to access routes and road conditions.
-SI11 A comprehensive social impact management plan (SIMP) will be finalised through consultation with key stakeholders to manage and monitor the implementation of the proposed social and economic mitigation measures.
+ID REQUIREMENT WHERE ADDRESSED IN THIS PLAN the appointment of a dedicated community and landowner liaison officer communications action plans tailored to each stage of the construction program that focus on awareness and preparedness for upcoming impacts, with special attention to most vulnerable groups at each precinct targeted engagement for residents who may experience cumulative impacts engagement with the LALCs to incorporate local Indigenous community knowledge into engagement practices requirements for ongoing consultation with Transport for NSW, and the requirement to inform emergency services of changes to access routes and road conditions.
+Engagement Strategy SI11 A comprehensive social impact management plan (SIMP) will be finalised through consultation with key stakeholders to manage and monitor the implementation of the proposed social and economic mitigation measures.
 This SIMP The SIMP would review and refine the proposed monitoring and reporting framework as outlined in Section 10.3 and Appendix E of Technical Paper 4 on an ongoing basis.
 Section 7 Section 8 Section 9